lalonzadentro/Data-Analyst-Portfolio/Projects/Unicorn Companies/README.md

 ## ✅ Performed
 * Data Cleaning
 * Handling missing data and outliers
+* Unifying messy data (the Valuation column contained as billions, as millions)
 * Data Analysis
 * Data Visualisation
 * Presenting conclusions in an article